Applied Mathematics» open the printable major» search for more Areas of Study

 c.
 Ability to apply and adapt mathematical or statistical knowledge to a wide range of situations.

-3. Judgement and ability in problem solving;
+3. Judgement and ability in problem solving, including the:

 a.
 Ability to form conjectures and test them using mathematical or statistical methods.